demidov91/django-mobile/README.rst

    ``MIDDLEWARE_CLASSES`` setting.
 Make sure it's listed *after* ``SessionMiddleware``.

-Thats all :) Now you should be able to use **django-mobile** in its glory.
+Thats all.
+Now you should be able to use **django-mobile** in its glory.
 Read below of how things work and which settings can be tweaked to modify **django-mobile**'s behaviour.